ekhadley/subliminal/README.md

 ### SAE experiments:

 ## today's todo:
+ - quantify the magnitude of effects of the teacher's interventions:
+    - find base model loss on animal numbers
+    - find intervened teacher loss on animal numbers
+    - find finetuned student loss on animal numbers
+    - get some kl-divergences

  - finetune the sae on the animal numbers.
 Inspect the change in the key features.
    - how do you quantify a static boost to representation of a certain feature? in-out dot product?